casper-network/docs/source/docs/casper/developers/prerequisites.md

 cargo build --release
 ```

+You will find the `casper-client` executable in the `target/release` directory.

 ## Installing `cmake` {#install-cmake}

 If you plan to compile contracts from the source code, including those provided in the [casper-node](https://github.com/casper-network/casper-node) repository, install `cmake` with the commands below.